Daily Blog - Tiger Software

 Democrats have now abandoned Keynesian fiscal policies as they promise to balance the

-federal budget in order to besmirch Republicans for the massive budget deficits of the Bush years.
+federal budget in order to besmirch Republicans for the massive budget deficits of the Bush

-working in reverse, as thousands of soldiers become civilians again.
+be working in reverse, as thousands of soldiers become civilians again.

 Many unorthodox economists correctly have pointed out that each US recession

-since 1948 has been deeper and required larger and larger deficit governmental spending to
+since 1948 has been deeper and required larger and larger deficit governmental

-billions and billions more paper money, any Keynesian public work program could be
+other than printing billions and billions more paper money, any Keynesian public

-Moreover, I doubt if there is another deep turn-downwards in the US economy, that we
+Moreover, I doubt if there is another deep turn-downwards in the US economy,

-can we really expect the Japanese and Chinese, who have already financed so much of the US
+that we can we really expect the Japanese and Chinese, who have already financed

-debt, to allow the US to deliberately further unbalance the budget to the extent necessary to
+so much of the US debt, to allow the US to deliberately further unbalance the budget

-jump-start a US economic recovery?
-Lastly, civil unrest would be highly likely, as the difference
+to the extent necessary to jump-start a US economic recovery?
+Lastly, civil unrest

-between the haves and the have nots in the US is now back to levels not seen since the 1920s.
+US is now back to levels not seen since the 1920s.
+That would send even more

-That would send even more US capital overseas.
+US capital overseas.

 wpe1.jpg (15369 bytes)